 Coming in last place is the Apex 3.
 The Apex 3 is a rubber dome keyboard with a plastic case, coming only in the full-sized layout.
 The Apex 3 ranked last on the list because there is really nothing special about it except for the standard features on all of the SteelSeries keyboards.
 The fact that the keyboard is rubber dome, but still priced like a low-range mechanical keyboard makes it very difficult for me to recommend this keyboard.

 Not to mention, the case is entirely plastic which really downgrades the overall quality in my opinion.
 If you’re looking for a keyboard in this price range, I would recommend a cheap mechanical keyboard instead, you’ll find the durability and lifespan is much longer and you still get the individual switch design.
 The keyboard is water resistant though, so if you have a habit of spilling liquid on your keyboard this may be for you.

-If you want the OLED screen, scroll wheel, and macro keys but don’t have the budget for the Apex 5 or 7, then I would recommend you get the Apex 3, otherwise the keyboard is just not worth it.
+If you want the scroll wheel, macro keys, and media keys but don’t have the budget for the Apex 5 or 7, then I would recommend you get the Apex 3, otherwise the keyboard is just not worth it.
 You can find the Apex 3 on Amazon through this link for a pretty cheap price.